matt-powelldev2784/founders_and_coders_feature_game/README.md

 # Planning

 I did a bit of research online, before deciding what type of game to make.
 I came across a few tutorials for endless scrolling background games.
-I thought this type of game would look cool and be relatively easy to code due to the small number of components used.
+I thought this type of game would look cool and push the bounderies of my current skillset.
 The game is loosely based on the google dinosaur game and this YouTube tutorial: https://www.youtube.com/watch?v=47eXVRJKdkU&t=1280s

 # Building